Houston faces flooding threat, with half a foot of rain possible into the weekend

 Some places farther west could approach double-digit totals.

-Rainfall rates of 2 to 3 inches per hour are possible in the heaviest downpours, which will train, or repeat over the same areas, and bolster the risk of rapid-onset flooding.
+Rainfall rates of two to three inches per hour are possible in the heaviest downpours, which will train, or repeat over the same areas, and bolster the risk of rapid-onset flooding.
 A flash flood watch is in effect for the greater Houston-Galveston metropolitan area and much of south coastal Texas through Sunday.

-As of midmorning Friday, a number of areas north and west of Houston had measured 2 inches or greater thus far as the axis of heaviest downpours shifted closer to the city.
-Closer to 4 inches had come down in Walker County.
+As of midmorning Friday, a number of areas north and west of Houston had measured two inches or greater thus far as the axis of heaviest downpours shifted closer to the city.
+Closer to four inches had come down in Walker County.

-A flash flood warning was issued for areas midway between Houston and College Station on Friday morning, where up to 5 inches of rain had already fallen.
+A flash flood warning was issued for areas midway between Houston and College Station on Friday morning, where up to five inches of rain had already fallen.

 “The storms are expected to stall and heavy rainfall is likely to continue,” warned the local National Weather Service office.
 “Roads may flood very quickly with this intense rainfall.”

-The National Weather Service Weather Prediction Center hoisted a level 3 out of 4 moderate risk for excessive rainfall for much of the midcoast of Texas.
+The National Weather Service Weather Prediction Center hoisted a Level 3 out of 4 moderate risk for excessive rainfall for much of the mid-coast of Texas.
 The greatest risk was centered southwest of Houston and included cities such as Victoria, Rockport and Port Lavaca.

 “All of the ingredients one would look for in regards to flash flooding (outside the presence of a tropical cyclone) exist Friday into Saturday morning in South and Southeast [Texas],” forecasters wrote.

-The agency noted model simulations of up to 15 inches falling in Southeast Texas, with shorter-term models highlighting a roughly 50-50 shot of Houston exceeding 5 inches in 24 hours.
+The agency noted model simulations of up to 15 inches falling in Southeast Texas, with shorter-term models highlighting a roughly 50-50 shot of Houston exceeding five inches in 24 hours.

-The flooding stems from a low pressure system centered over the mountains of Coahuila, Mexico.
-Counterclockwise flow around the low has induced southerly winds, the wind fetch acting like a conveyor belt to truck Gulf moisture ashore.
+The flooding stems from a low-pressure system centered over the mountains of Coahuila, Mexico.
+Counterclockwise flow around the low has induced southerly winds, the wind fetch acting like a conveyor belt to truck gulf moisture ashore.
 Meanwhile, a stalled cold front draped parallel to the Texas coastline has been acting to focus downpours, with cold air near the ground forcing the mild air mass upward and generating bands of heavy rain.

 There’s little indication the band will move anytime soon, while continuously regenerating and back-building as southerly winds replenish its moisture source.